digitaldeacon/memberhive/README.md

 After you have a DB you need to run: `php api/yii migrate`.
 This will create all necessary tables and set a default user with the following credentials: `root/ bibel`.

+# DEMO Data
+You can load some sample demo data by running the following command: `php api/yii demo/create-people`.

+This will load 50 random profiles into the app.
+You can play with this data during development.

 # Update
 ## NPM
 If you have Memberhive2 installed and want to update the system you have two scripts as part of the package.json: